It was a day I'll never forget-high school

 inside your guitar case when you're not around.
 Find out what extremes

 that closet goes to.
-Or if you leave your instrument in a practice room at
+Or if you leave your instrument in a practice room

-her instrument when you're not watching.
+treating his or her instrument when you're not watching.

 Overall, you're looking for a relative humidity between 40% and 70% with

 the ideal at 55%.
-If the humidity in your house is very high, you may need
+If the humidity in your house is very high, you may

-need some humidification.
+will need some humidification.

 Guitar Humidifier Case

-Hygro-Thermometer can tell you if your guitar's environment is unsuitable, you may need help
+While the Hygro-Thermometer can tell you if your guitar's environment is

-to solve a humidity problem if you find one.
+one.
 That's where the HumiCase's Humidifier Case comes in.
-This is a sturdy, molded composite case with
+This is a

-a rigid foam lining that supports, protects, and insulates your guitar.
+sturdy, molded composite case with a rigid foam lining that supports,

-The plush inner lining protects your guitar's finish (and also looks cool)
+your guitar's finish (and also looks cool) while full-length neck

-while full-length neck support, protective bumpers, and heat-repellent,
+support, protective bumpers, and heat-repellent, light-colored shell

-and reinforced latches with backplates mean the Humidifier Case will withstand years of regular use.
-It's also lightweight and fitted with
+latches with backplates mean the Humidifier Case will withstand years of

-chrome feet on the side and rubber feet on the bottom end.
+side and rubber feet on the bottom end.

 But all of that is just the icing, the real cake is this case's simple and